Why Motivation is Important After a Stroke

 • How Long Does Recovery Take?

-The period in which the most recovery takes place is in the weeks and months immediately following the stroke.
-Thereafter, recovery slows down, although improvements can continue up to a year and a half later.
+The most recovery occurs in the weeks and months immediately following the stroke.
+After that, recovery slows down, although improvements can continue up to a year and a half later.

 It is vital to make the most of those early weeks.
 This is why motivation is critical.